COVID-19 Symptoms | Itchy Throat: Allergies or COVID-19 | Sore Throat | Best Allergy Medicine for Itchy Throat

-The Centers for Disease Control and Prevention (CDC) have stated that most people will experience mild illness from the novel coronavirus (COVID-19) and should be able to recover in isolation at home.
-However, with insufficient testing available for coronavirus, many people are struggling to distinguish between symptoms potentially caused by coronavirus versus other conditions.
+The Centers for Disease Control and Prevention (CDC) have stated that most people will experience mild illness from coronavirus (COVID-19) and should be able to recover in isolation at home.
+However, with COVID-19 cases continuing to spread, many people are struggling to distinguish between symptoms potentially caused by coronavirus versus other conditions.
 One of the most commonly searched symptoms is itchy throat, and the post below will analyze itchy throat symptoms so that you can make a more informed guess as to what symptoms you are experiencing and understand the signs of coronavirus (COVID-19).

 According to the CDC, the most severe symptoms of coronavirus (COVID-19) are the following: